 - certify the system each year

 Council’s Environmental Health Officer can inspect premises that operate cooling towers and request to see documentation confirming the above requirements.
-All cooling towers must be maintained in accordance with Australian Standard AS/NZS 3666 "Air Handling and Water Systems of Buildings - Microbial Control" It is available from Standards Australia on tel: 1300 65 46 46 or fax: 1300 65 49 49.
+All cooling towers must be maintained in accordance with Australian Standard AS/NZS 3666 "Air Handling and Water Systems of Buildings - Microbial Control."
+It is available from Standards Australia on 1300 65 46 46.

 AS/NZS 3666 is adopted formally in NSW under the Public Health Act and the Public Health (Microbial Control) Regulation.
 This legislation also adds some further technical requirements.
 Please see the NSW Government Health website for further information.